 Letters to the Editor, Nov.
 5

-With support from over 650 registrants, over 400 Monster Ball guests, approximately 120 volunteers, including 31 AHS Key Club members, and the generous donations from the nearly 150 corporate, business, and individual sponsors, the eighth annual Monster Dash Run for Education and Monster Ball was a huge success.
-Thank you!
+With support from over 800 race registrants, 500 Monster Ball Pasta Party guests and over 100 volunteers — and generous donations from nearly 150 corporate, business and individual sponsors — the Seventh annual Monster Dash Run for Education and the pre-race pasta dinner and party were a huge success.
+Thank you one and all!

-This event was hosted by the Ashland Kiwanis Club, the Ashland Schools Foundation, and leading sponsor Yogurt Hut to raise funds for Ashland School’s classroom grant program.
-Because of this event, hundreds of students will receive an enriched education in the arts, sciences, and across the curriculum.
+This event was hosted by the Ashland Kiwanis Club, leading sponsor Yogurt Hut, and the Ashland Schools Foundation to raise funds for the foundation’s Impact Grant program available at all Ashland public schools.
+Because of this event, hundreds of students will receive an enriched education in the arts, sciences and across the curriculum via the grants available to teachers.

-Congratulations to the race participants, all the volunteers and sponsors, and to the general public for supporting this fundraiser.
+Congratulations to the race participants, and a big thank you to all of the volunteers and sponsors, and to the general public for coming out to support this fundraiser.

 Ashland Kiwanis Club